David-Mailu/Trading-alert/README.md

 An intelligent server-client alert system for monitoring XAUUSD price movements and providing real-time notifications on volatility, reversals, and support/resistance (SR) breaks.

-Created by [David-Mailu](https://github.com/David-Mailu), this system leverages Python’s socket programming and modular design to deliver fast, focused alerts for disciplined traders.
+Created by [David-Mailu](https://github.com/David-Mailu), this system began as a simple alert engine and is evolving into a modular, antifragile trading bot.
+It leverages Python’s socket programming, threading, and defensive design to deliver fast, focused alerts for disciplined traders.
-Project meant to evolve and become a bot

 ---

 ## 🚀 Project Overview